 So far I’m truly enjoying my 10 Item Wardrobe.
 It’s made shopping and curating my wardrobe much more intentional.
-You can find my previous capsule wardrobes here.
-My very first capsule wardrobe was pretty minimal.
 It’s refreshing to have simplicity back in this area of my life.

 I LOVE capsule wardrobes too much to ever go back to a closet full of nothing to wear.

 (Images by Dawn Michelle)